Steel Dragon 2000: History

 In November 1999, Nagashima Spa Land announced that they would be building Steel Dragon 2000.
 It would be the second giga coaster to be built, following Millennium Force at Cedar Point.

-Steel Dragon 2000 officially opened to the general public on August 1, 2000.
+Steel Dragon 2000 officially opened to the general public on 1 August 2000.

-The ride originally featured trains built by Morgan.
+The ride originally featured trains built by D. H. Morgan.
 In 2013, Steel Dragon 2000 received new trains from Bolliger & Mabillard.

 Layout

 Out of the station, the track makes a right hand turn onto the lift hill.
 Due to the length of the lift hill, it utilizes two chains with separate motors.
 At the crest of the lift hill, the track plummets down a 94 m drop to the ground, before passing over a 77 m tall airtime hill.
 After this hill, the track rises over a 64 m tall hill before dropping to the right into a pair of helixes, the first one being clockwise and the second being counterclockwise.
 Following the second helix, the track maneuvers through the supports of the first helix and third hill and makes a left turn into the midcourse brakes, which start the return trip.
 The return trip consists of a series of airtime hills, running parallel to the outbound track, before hitting the final brake run next to the base of the lift hill.
 From the brake run, trains pass through the transfer track and storage area before making a sweeping left turn to return to the station.